 Air rescue

-As we design the ADAC magazine "Deins Meins Unsers" for the Württemberg ADAC, we travelled to Ulm today to visit “Christoph 22”, the ADAC rescue helicopter.
-Alex, Daniela and I set off together with two cameras and a recording device and tried to capture all the emotions, impressions and information of the day.
-The main focus was on the title character, Claudia Reich, who is a sergeant major in the German Armed Forces.
-She herself has already been on five foreign missions with the Bundeswehr, including in Afghanistan, Kosovo and Niger.
-At home in Germany, she manned the ambulance, worked in the emergency room of the Bundeswehr hospital in Ulm or flew with “Christoph 22”.
+As we are designing the ADAC magazine “Deins Meins Unsers” for the Württemberg ADAC, we headed to Ulm today to visit “Christoph 22”, the ADAC’s rescue helicopter .
+Together, Alex, Daniela and I set off with two cameras and a recording device and tried to capture all the emotions, impressions and information of the day.
+The focus was primarily on the featured person, Claudia Reich, who is a sergeant major in the German Armed Forces.
+She herself has already been on five Bundeswehr missions abroad, including in Afghanistan, Kosovo and Niger.
+Back home in Germany, she works on the ambulance, in the A&E department of the Bundeswehr hospital in Ulm, or flies with the “Christoph 22”.

 As a paramedic and photographer, I was able to accompany the crew on five missions in the helicopter.
-Here, the journey to the patient is even more exciting and faster than in the ambulance.
-We are about 50 m above the ground, from above we can see houses, paths, people, cars, everything seems incredibly clear and uncluttered.
-We find the supermarket – now we see an ambulance.
-The fire brigade has already blocked off the supermarket car park.
-We turn round again, Claudia opens the door.
-We radio again, then Christian, the emergency doctor, pushes the door open behind us.
-We make sure that there really isn’t anyone under the helicopter.
-Next to us we descend for metres, two firemen wave down below, the wind is blowing and it’s loud, but the helmet muffles the noise.
+Here, the journey to the patient is even more exciting and faster than in an ambulance.
+We are about 50 m above the ground; from above we see houses, roads, people, cars – everything looks incredibly clear and distinct.
+We locate the supermarket – now we see an ambulance.
+The fire brigade has already cordoned off the supermarket car park.
+We turn round once more; Claudia opens the door.
+One last radio check, then Christian, the emergency doctor, pushes open the door at the back.
+We make sure there really is no one beneath the helicopter.
+There’s a drop of several metres beside us; down below, two firefighters are waving; the wind is blowing and it’s loud, but the helmet dampens the noise.
 We touch down.
-Just one jump, Christian and Claudia run off with the emergency rucksack – slightly bent over – the rotor blades are still turning.
-We go into the supermarket, where a patient is lying unconscious on the floor, having had a seizure.
-I’m there to help with the care and can sometimes provide a little assistance.
-Once the patient has been treated, we take off again and return to the station.
-More missions follow during the day.
-We go to houses on the outskirts of the city, or we end up at the railway station and the volunteer fire brigade drives us to the exact location.
+Just one hop, and Christian and Claudia run off with the emergency rucksack – slightly bent over – the rotor blades are still spinning.
+We head to the supermarket, where a patient lies unconscious on the floor; he’d previously had a seizure.
+I’m there during the treatment and can sometimes help a little.
+Once the patient has been treated, we take off again and head back to the station.
+Further call-outs follow throughout the day.
+We head to houses on the outskirts of town, or we land at the station and the volunteer fire brigade drives us to the exact location of the call-out.

-The team always works in a focussed and calm manner.
-“Stress is for the underachievers,” says Mark, the pilot, with a smile.
-According to this motto, all three of the crew are in full control with serious calm.
-Friendly behaviour, respect, clear instructions and a good mood after the mission make the work effective and enjoyable.
-They don’t like to think of themselves as heroes, they are all tough, down-to-earth and not arrogant.
+The team always works with focus and calm.
+“Stress is for the weak,” says Mark, the pilot, with a smile.
+True to this motto, all three crew members are in full control, maintaining a serious calm.
+A friendly atmosphere, respect, clear instructions and good spirits after the call-out make the work effective and enjoyable.
+They don’t like to see themselves as heroes; they are all tough, down-to-earth and not arrogant.

-The sun shines orange through the tail rotor – an incredibly exciting day goes by – I was finally able to combine my two professions and was probably the happiest person.
+The sun shines orange through the tail rotor – an incredibly exciting day is drawing to a close – at last I was able to combine my two professions and was probably the happiest person alive.

 Laureen Seider